jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-The previous examples were concerned with whole principles and groups and thus focused on the macro level.
+The previous examples were concerned with whole themes and thus focused on the macro level.
 Sometimes you just move data itself, without any trigger like renaming, just because you found a better fit.
 For example *»using the maximum possible height on a sheet of paper«* was grouped into »media«.
 Later, I moved it to *»budget«* because budget is something the user is directly concerned with,